Joan C. Edwards School of Medicine: Graduate Medical Education

+Ranking

+For 2024, U.S. News & World Report ranked the School of Medicine Unranked in Best Medical Schools: Research, Unranked in Best Medical Schools: Primary Care, No.81 in Most Diverse Medical Schools (tie), No.13 in Most Graduates Practicing in Health Professional Shortage Areas, No.59 in Most Graduates Practicing in Primary Care (tie), and No.18 in Most Graduates Practicing in Rural Areas.

 Accreditation

 In June 2011, the Liaison Committee on Medical Education (LCME) placed the School of Medicine on probation for not meeting nine standards in areas including a lack of diversity for students and faculty, lower-than-average scholarship support and higher-than-average student debt, limited programs to promote student well-being, limited advising, lack of a financial aid and debt management program, and curricular issues.
 The probation was lifted in 2013, after the administrators of the school demonstrated progress to the LCME, and the school was again fully accredited.
 The school was accredited for 8 years in 2019.